obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 In this guide, you'll enable [[Introduction to Obsidian Sync|Obsidian Sync]] for your vault.

 > [!NOTE] Remote vaults and local vaults
-> This guide involves creating a new [[Local and remote vaults|remote vault]] and connecting it to your already existing local vault.
-You do not need to create a new local vault to use Obsidian Sync.
+> In this guide, you'll create a new [[Local and remote vaults|remote vault]] and connect it to an existing local vault.
+You don't need to create a new local vault to use Obsidian Sync.

 ### Prerequisites